Fechin/reference/laravel.md

 $names = $request->input('products.*.name');
 ```

-Retrieve all of the input values as an associative array:
+Retrieve all the input values as an associative array:
 ```php
 $input = $request->input();
 ```